jakubTro26/bitrends_new/wp-content/plugins/wp-cerber/readme.txt

 To get access to your dashboard you need to copy the WP Cerber Reset folder to the plugins folder.
 Follow these simple steps.

 1. Download the wp-cerber-reset.zip archive to your computer using this link: [https://wpcerber.com/downloads/wp-cerber-reset.zip](https://wpcerber.com/downloads/wp-cerber-reset.zip)
-2. Unpack the wp-cerber folder from the archive.
+2. Unpack wp-cerber folder from the archive.
-3. Upload the wp-cerber folder to the **plugins** folder of your WordPress using any FTP client or a file manager in your hosting control panel.
+3. Upload the wp-cerber folder to the **plugins** folder of your site using any FTP client or a file manager from your hosting control panel.
 If you see a question about overwriting files, click Yes.
-4. Log in to your website as usual.
+4. Log in to your site as usually.
 Now WP Cerber is disabled completely.
 5. Reinstall the WP Cerber plugin again.
 You need to do that, because **WP Cerber Reset** cannot work as a normal plugin.

 == Screenshots ==